huBioinfo/CytoCommunity/README.md

   1. Step0: Constructing the KNN gragh.

-  2. Step1: Importing the data acquired from the KNN gragh in 1.
+  2. Step1: Importing data from the KNN gragh in 1.

   3. Step2: Performing soft clustering through supervised or unsupervised learning.

   4. Step3: Concensus clustering.

-  5. Step4: Visualization of the result of clustering.
+  5. Step4: Visualization of the result of clustering in 4.

 ### Unsupervised learning